dkgitdev/alrightihavexnowwhat/steamdeck.md

 Notes:
 - Decky plugin and decky itself is an easy way to install and configure lsfg-vk, but once you're done they can be removed.
 Just keep the game's start command custom, and it'll be fine.

+## Video Editing UI is slow and inefficient
+Try using it under desktop mode.
+Locate it at the top "View" menu.

 # Third party apps

 ## Installation and launch (NORMAL, but a bit time-consuming)